SooryaGeorge7/Patient-Manager/README.md

 The email entered is validated, if its not in the format of an email.
 Program will display error message before asking to enter an email again.

-As for the names , user gets displayed an error message if they enter an empty string before requesting to enter the name or surname.
-The file number should also be given in the correct format/pattern in order to be validated.
+As for the name and surname of patients entered by user , an error message will be displayed if they enter an empty string before requesting to enter the name or surname again.(as shown before in signup/register feature) The file number should also be given in the correct format/pattern in order to be validated. (as shown before in menu a features)

 * MENU OPTION C

 ![Appointment options](documentation/features/menu-option-c/appointment-options.png)

-The menu option "c" displayed another menu for user to choose. a - To add appointment, or b - to view appointments.
+When user chooses menu option "c", the program displays another menu for user to choose. a - To add appointment, or b - to view appointments.

 ![choice error message](documentation/features/menu-option-c/option-c-error.png)